torch/argcheck/README.md

 }
 ```

-#### Chained argchecks
+#### Overloading

-It is possible to chain several argchecks manually.
+It is possible to overload previous created argchecks manually.
 E.g., in our example,
 if we want `addfive()` to handle the case of a number or string argument,
 one could leverage the `quiet` global option and do the following:
 ```lua